music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 hidden: true
 ---

-# What is West Coast Swing Music?

-Some time ago, we had someone DJ for the first time at one of our regular weekly West Coast Swing socials.
+Some time ago, we had a new DJ at one of our regular weekly West Coast Swing socials.
 At a café afterwards, they asked us the other staff and DJs (including myself): "What makes a song a good West Coast Swing Song?
 I understand too slow or too fast, but I can't tell why some rhythms work and some don't".
 Surprisingly, none of us could articulate what makes a West Coast Swing rhythm beyond "I know it when I hear it".
 Well and truly nerd-sniped, I went off and researched as much as I could, and the result is the following content.

-[Swing](https://en.wikipedia.org/wiki/Swing_music) is a genre of music, but most of us would struggle to dance WCS (West Coast Swing) to a swing standard from [Benny Goodman](https://open.spotify.com/artist/1pBuKaLHJlIlqYxQQaflve?si=7469Fl34QROI8JRWH5sfnw), unless you came from Lindy Hop.
+Swing is a genre of music[^swing_music], but most of us would struggle to dance WCS (West Coast Swing) to a swing standard from [Benny Goodman](https://open.spotify.com/artist/1pBuKaLHJlIlqYxQQaflve?si=7469Fl34QROI8JRWH5sfnw), unless you came from Lindy Hop.
 Unlike Salsa or Mambo, WCS hasn't attached itself to a